enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 - frees nothing, so memory is maximally reused.

 = Problems
+- Single-wire-producing interactions need to be handled specially
+  - applying a function to the identity
+  - annihilating a sup / dup with loops
+- Freeing nodes might not always be safe, there might be a node moved to a location that is then freed...
 - Things cannot be moved freely.
 For example, a `Var` points to its lambda.
 Thus, the `lambda` cannot be moved unless the `Var` is updated.
 - No garbage collection, unclear how to safely erase things.